Treating Harmful Sexual Behaviors from a Strengths-Based Approach: A Case Study Exploration

 Strengths-based services for children, adolescents, families, and adults have become far more widely used in recent years.
 While much of this practice has been in response to trends in research, many professionals simply prefer to take a more positive, strengths-focused approach, particularly when working with adolescents who have caused sexual harm.

-Dr. Kevin Powell has been a leading light in strengths-based work throughout his career, with an extensive record of publications and presentations on the subject.
+Kevin M. Powell, PhD has been a leading light in strengths-based work throughout his career, with an extensive record of publications and presentations on the subject.
 In this training, Dr. Powell describes a challenging case involving an adolescent mandated to receive sexual offense-specific treatment.
 He invites participants to join him in exploring the broad range of strengths-based interventions he utilized in this case, including a thorough case conceptualization, the strategies he used to enhance the client’s openness and honesty during the treatment process, and the specific challenges that occurred during the process.
 He ends the discussion with a summary of a 20-year follow-up of this case.

 Take-aways from Dr. Powell’s training include how to: